jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Enum Names

-This architecture tends to use the `Enum` suffix for enum types e.g. `OrderStatusEnum`.
+This architecture tends to use the `Enum` suffix for `enum` types e.g. `OrderStatusEnum`.

-Another alternative might be the suffix `Mode`, e.g. `ConnectionMode`, but at some point the preference really went for the suffix `Enum` because it was found so important to see clearly that something is an enum.
+Another alternative might be the suffix `Mode`, e.g. `ConnectionMode`, but at some point the preference became `Enum` because it was found so important to see clearly that something is an `enum`.

 ### DateTime Names